 (28) "Wetland" or "wetlands" means areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from nonwetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
 Wetlands may include those artificial wetlands intentionally created from nonwetland areas created to mitigate conversion of wetlands.

-(29) "Net ecological gain" means a standard for a comprehensive plan adopted under this chapter in which the sum of impacts on the ecological integrity caused by the development allowed under the comprehensive plan are outweighed by sum of measures to mitigate the impacts under the comprehensive plan or policy.
+(29) "Net ecological gain" means a standard for a comprehensive plan adopted under this chapter in which the ecological integrity within the overall planning area is improved and enhanced during the planning period as a result of the measures adopted by the planning body, including no net loss of ecological function with respect to the permitting of individual projects and the advancement of ecological function through the appropriate selection of publicly funded projects, including voluntary grant programs, salmon recovery projects, ecological improvements made through the municipal stormwater permit process, and investments made as a result of the capital facilities element and transportation element of the comprehensive plan.

 (31) "Compensatory mitigation ratio" means a measurement of the size, temporal duration, or quality of mitigation required by a permitting agency in order to ensure that impacts to regulated aspects of the environment from an activity subject to a permit are fully mitigated over the life of the activity or project subject to the permit.

-(32) "Mitigation hierarchy" means that a proponent must first attempt to avoid and minimize impacts where feasible before moving to additional options authorized in a mitigation sequence.
+(32) "Mitigation hierarchy" means that a proponent must first attempt to avoid impacts where avoidance is reasonably attainable, must then attempt to minimize impacts where avoidance is not reasonably attainable, and must then mitigate any remaining impacts where avoidance and minimization are not reasonably attainable.

 (33) "Watershed" means a water resource inventory area or "WRIA" established consistent with RCW Chapter 90.82.